johans-work/berserk/README.md

 # Intro
-Berserk is a keyboard layout template optimized for the mouse and minimum finger travel, compatible with virtually keyboard.
+Berserk is a keyboard layout template optimized for the mouse and minimum finger travel, compatible with virtually any keyboard.
 Berserk isn't so much original as it's inevitable for anyone with similar requirements.

-If anything, bererk is meant to save your time by providing many of the answers first.
+Save time by starting with many of the answers first.

 # Design Parameters